 /interviews - Free, a collection of articles on conducting Jobs-to-be-done purchase interviews.
 You’ve heard of the benefits, so here’s a place to bookmark for when you set out to run those interviews.

-/articles - Free, my articles are published every Friday.
-They cover topics from buyer psychology through the lens of Jobs-To-Be-Done, to copywriting and sharpening your products and services.
+/articles - Free, they cover topics from buyer psychology through the lens of Jobs-To-Be-Done, to copywriting and sharpening your products and services.
 Sign-up below.

 /your-purchase-story - I pay you USD $60 for you to tell me a recent purchase story.
 I’m looking for a time you hesitated a lot, purchased it for yourself, and a few other things I’m looking for.
 I might blog about your story too (names and details removed), but that’s basically the deal.